zcash/zips/drafts/str4d-stratum/draft1.rst

 Result::

-    {"id": 4, "result": ACCEPTED, "error": null}\n
+    {"id": 4, "result": ACCEPTED, "error": "MESSAGE"}\n

 ``ACCEPTED`` (bool)
   Whether the block was accepted.

+``MESSAGE`` (str)
+  An error message.
+MUST be ``null`` if the block was accepted.

-The server MAY provide an error message describing the reason for not accepting the block, if any.
+  If the block was not accepted, the server MUST provide an error message describing the reason for not accepting the block.

+  [TODO: Specify format of error messages]

 ``client.reconnect()``
 ----------------------